 Don’t share your passwords

 You’ll never need to share your login details or password with anyone when connecting your account information to another platform through Open Banking.
-This means when connecting your account, you’ll be sent to the Cashplus online login and prompted to enter your password and verification code (generated via the Cashplus app or Code Key), just like when you log in to Online Servicing.
+This means when connecting your account, you’ll be sent to the Cashplus online login and prompted to enter your password and verification code (generated via the Cashplus banking app or Code Key), just like when you log in to Online banking.

 Know who you’re sharing your information with and what you’re sharing